India Tunnel Rescue Efforts Paused Over Fears Of Cave-in - UrduPoint

 Rescuers said Friday that they had drilled less than halfway to where the men are trapped.

-After the first drill broke down, a replacement earth-boring machine was flown in on Wednesday on an airforce C-130 Hercules military plane -- but that then hit a boulder.
+After the first drill broke down, a replacement was flown in on Wednesday on an air force C-130 Hercules military plane.
+But that earth-boring machine then hit a boulder.

 "The machine was not able to push further as the machine was getting lifted and the bearings of the machine were damaged," NHIDCL added.

-The airforce said late Friday that a C-17 Globemaster aircraft had flown in "almost 22 tonnes of critical equipment" for the rescue effort.
+The airforce said on Friday that a C-17 Globemaster aircraft had flown in "almost 22 tonnes of critical equipment" for the rescue effort.

-NHIDCL director Anshu Manish Khalko warned Friday that the rescue operation "may take time."
+NHIDCL director Anshu Manish Khalko has warned the rescue operation "may take time."

 Engineers are trying to drive a steel pipe about 90 centimetres (nearly three feet) wide through the debris -- wide enough for the trapped men to squeeze through.